filt3rek/hscript-template/README.md

 @:template( "tpl/myTemplate.mtt" ) public function render();
 ```
 The source file path is relative to the class file.
 Extension isn't important.

-Note : the reported error position is a little buggy, I'll try to fix that when I'll have time.